rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 ```

 In the `<head>` tag, we describe the page's title, and the character encoding for the page.
-In the `<body>`, we've added some text that will become our header, and some text as the page's content.
+In the `<body>`, we've added a divider that will become our header, and some text as the page's content.

 Open the html file in a browser to make sure it shows the content correctly.